 PE & SPORT

 We employ a full-time qualified sports coach to provide high quality instruction during PE lessons alongside our teachers and run sporting activities after school.
-Children in Years 3, 4 and 5 benefit from swimming lessons for a term at a local indoor pool in Newark.
+Children in Key Stage 2 benefit from swimming lessons for a term at a local indoor pool in Newark.

 MUSIC, ART & DRAMA

 We provide opportunities for children to take part in a wide range of musical activities and performances where they are encouraged to sing, compose and work creatively with sound.
 Through active listening, pupils’ awareness, understanding and appreciation of a wide variety of music are developed.
 Currently, all our year 5 children are learning to play the ukulele and all Key Stage 2 children have the opportunity to learn to play an instrument through one-to-one music tuition.
 A range of opportunities are provided within and beyond the curriculum for children to showcase their musical skills and talents, for example every two years our older pupils take part in Young Voices where school choirs across the Midlands region come together to performance at the Indoor Arena in Sheffield.

 As a school we appreciate and understand the importance of drama within our curriculum.
 Research reveals that drama had a positive impact on children’s physical, emotional, social and cognitive development.
 Drama is developed across the whole school in a variety of ways through the support of a local drama group including story-telling, and across Key Stage 2 through the input of a specialist drama and media teacher.
 Many of our children have been called for multi-auditions.
 Children have opportunity to apply and develop their skills through rehearsal and performance.